 tide;

 its mooring system.

-The motions of a floating AtoN influenced by the above effects, may modulate the flashing characteristics significantly influencing the identification of the AtoN.
+The motions of a floating AtoN influenced by the above effects, may modulate the flashing characteristics significantly influencing the identification of the AtoN and may also have an impact on the AtoN swing radius (leave distance).